damianhakert/damianhakert.github.io/source/handbook/general-onboarding/index.md

 the new team member to their GitLab email and their onboarding issue.
 Template text:
 "Welcome to GitLab, we are happy to have you on the team!
 You should have received an invitation to your GitLab email account; please let me know if that is not the case.
 Everything you need to get started is listed in your onboarding issue (insert link).
-Please read through the different tasks carefully and feel free to reach out to PeopleOps with any questions.
+We're looking forward to seeing you on our daily Team Call!
+The first time that you join, please make sure that you connect at least 10 minutes before the call and make sure that your camera and microphone are working properly.
+We'd like you to introduce yourself to the team so please prepare some talking points for yourself.
+Some tips to help you out here: tell us about where you were before GitLab, why you wanted to join our team, just a little something about your background and of course something on what you like to do in your spare time."
 * [ ] New team member: schedule 10 calls of 30 mins with 10 different colleagues to get to know our team.
    * [ ] 1. call with ___
    * [ ] 2. call with ___